MHCGA/halo-cms-docs/docs/en/contributing/index.md

 The iteration plans and Todo labels in Issues aggregate large amounts of pending work — an excellent entry point for understanding project pace and selecting tasks.
 :::

-To ensure article professionalism and accuracy, please consider the following before editing:
+To ensure article professionalism and accuracy, please consider the following points before editing:

 1. **Prioritize familiar domains**: write based on your technical background or operational experience to produce higher-value content more easily.
 2. **Be cautious entering new topics**: if you're still learning a subject, read and practice first to ensure understanding before writing.